-Even before the ground was broken for the new campus began, Kramer's experts worked closely with the Mandel Foundation's IT team in planning a comprehensive audio-visual solution.
-During construction, almost 10 km of pipeline was laid over the course of a year, in coordination with the contractor, to accommodate the required AV infrastructure.
+Even before the ground was broken for the new campus began, Kramer’s experts worked closely with the Mandel Foundation’s IT team in planning a comprehensive audio-visual solution.
+During construction, almost 10 km of the pipeline was laid over the course of a year, in coordination with the contractor, to accommodate the required AV infrastructure.

 Oricon Ltd., a local integrator, had four crews on the ground working around the clock, installing the requisite equipment for an end-to-end AVoIP solution.

 Because it took almost three years from the planning stage until the new campus was ready for fit-out, the AV plan was updated ahead of installation to suit new needs.
 The classroom projectors and screens originally planned for the project were updated to 98-inch screens for better quality images and a better user experience that is also more suitable for Zoom meetings and remote video conferencing.

 The auditorium was equipped with an accessible podium that allowed the use of any computer and easy connection for any guest.
 Equipment installed in the auditorium included touchscreens for managing the room, a speaker system, advanced projectors and displays, environmental cameras and UC cameras, a high-quality digital sound processor, and a wide range of microphones.